 CASE-IV (Ease of data search and Uniform Hierarchy)

-OEM Scenario: – Test data is always saved in individual user defined folder structure.
+OEM Scenario: – Test and Measurement data is always saved in individual user defined folder structure.

 Impact of ASI Datalab on our process